NE-Robotics/In-Control/www/docs/OPEN-FILE.md

 ## Opening a Saved Log

-In the menu bar, click "File" > "Open Log..." or press **cmd/ctrl + O**, then choose a log file from the local disk.
+In the menu bar, click "Data" > "Logs" > "Open Log..." or press **cmd/ctrl + O**, then choose a log file from the local disk.
 Dragging a log file from the system file browser to the AdvantageScope icon or window also causes it to open.

 ![Opening a saved log](/docs/resources/open-file/open-file-1.gif)